 The national Society of Physics Students has a career page with lots of helpful advice about finding jobs after completing any stage of your education.
 They also have lots of articles with advice about all the different aspects of career building.
 Also of use are profiles of physicists with varied career paths; you’ll see all the places you can go with your physics education and how you might go about getting there!

 There are many other helpful websites.
 For example, you can find out statistics about physics students’ employment or other aspects of physics and careers.
-Some employers you might check out are national labs, NASA, companies that take WashU engineering grads, finance, teaching, and many more!
+Some employers you might check out are national labs, NASA, a list of who’s hiring physics PhD’s (they also hire undergrad majors), companies that take WashU engineering grads, finance, teaching, and many more!
 Also, see the bottom of this page for ideas based on what area of physics you like best.

 If you don’t want to go directly into a technical career, there are lots of other options, too.
 Many people take gap years, whether that means enlisting in the military for its excellent benefits, volunteering in programs like the prestigious Teach for America or the Peace Corps, or just taking a few years off to explore other jobs or earn some money.
 If you have a specific field you’re interested in working in, perhaps try to find someone on campus who can guide you.
 The Career Center, the ArtSci dean devoted to a specific advising topic, or a professor in a more closely related department might be places to start.